Aadi1909/musicplayer/readme.md

 - **Playlist Management:**
   - Create, edit, and save playlists for custom listening experiences.
   - A dedicated page for listing all playlists and songs, making navigation and organization easier.
+- **Play Liked Songs Only:**
+  - Filter and play only the songs marked as favorites.
 - **Persistent Favorites:**
   - Save your liked songs and playlists across sessions (local storage or backend support).
 - **Improved Mobile Experience:**